Kimberly-Rodriguez/PMDD_Tracking/README.md

 ## Description

-To track daily PMDD symptoms that aid users to keep note of multiple symptoms on a given day.
+To track daily PMDD symptoms that aid users to record multiple symptoms on a given day.
 This easy tracking system will help user to reach their PMDD goals and support their journey.

 ## Installation